arikan/valtz/README.md

 ### **`platform.getcurrentvalidators`**

-Returns the list of all current validators for the Primary Network or for a specified subnet. https://docs.avax.network/reference/avalanchego/p-chain/api#platformgetcurrentvalidators
+Returns the list of all current validators of the Primary Network or a specified subnet. https://docs.avax.network/api-reference/p-chain/api#platformgetcurrentvalidators

+This endpoint can be used in the following ways:

-  - When a blockchain team provides a `subnetId`, we can check its details and current validators.
+1. When a blockchain team provides a `subnetId`, check its details and current validators.

-  - When a validator provides a `nodeId`, we can verify if a message is signed by a corresponding private key:
-      - Using `signer.publicKey` on P-Chain.
-      - Using `validationRewardOwner.addresses` on C-Chain (preferrable to map with the contract caller)

-  - For validation checks, we can use `startTime`, `endTime`, `stakeAmount`, and `uptime`.
+2. Provide a user (C-chain address) a unique message to sign, then verify it using the signature + the message + the P-chain address.
+If verified, we know this user owns this P-chain address, then check if this address is a validationRewardOwner.
+   - `validators[i].signer.publicKey` is the node's BLS public key.
+   - `validators[i].validationRewardOwner.addresses` is the potential reward owner adress on P-chain.

+3. When a validator provides proof of validation, verify:
+    - `endTime` - `startTime` must be equal or greater than the comitted duration
+    - `uptime` must be over 80%

 ```js
 platform.getCurrentValidators({